 You may be eligible to receive assistance under the Low Income Home Energy Assistance Program if your household’s gross income is at or below LIHEAP’s income guideline levels.
 To qualify, you must also be the Customer of Record (COR) at your utility company.
 If you rent, and your heat and/or electric is included in the rent, then your rent must be greater than 30 percent of your income in order to be eligible to receive benefits.

-- Proof of gross income from all household members for the 30 day period prior to the application date
+- Proof of GROSS income of ALL household members for the past 30 day period

 Crosswalk CAA will determine if you are eligible based on the information you provided.
 You will be notified by the funding source in Springfield of your eligibility status and the amount of assistance you will receive within 30 days from the date your application is complete.
 Crosswalk CAA will also notify your energy provider of the amount of assistance you will receive if you have an energy bill.

-If you are eligible, Crosswalk CAA will make the appropriate payment to your energy provider(s) on your behalf, or, in some cases, directly to you.
+If you are eligible, Crosswalk CAA will make the appropriate payment to your energy provider(s) on your behalf.

 Note: Crosswalk CAA administers the LIHEAP in Franklin, Jefferson, and Williamson Counties.
 For Jackson County, please call Western Egyptian Economic Opportunity Council, in Steeleville, at (618) 965-9031

 Low Income Home Energy Assistance Program 2023 Income Guidelines

 |For families with more than 18 persons, add $590 for each additional person.|